kubernetes/enhancements/keps/sig-windows/4885-windows-cpu-and-memory-affinity/README.md

 ##### e2e tests

--  e2e_node will need to be enabled for windows to add coverage
+-  e2e_node will need to be enabled for Windows to add coverage.
+We plan to enable just e2e tests that relate to memory/cpu/topology manager, not the full suite.

 ### Graduation Criteria